-- 1. Direct expenses are useful to a specific production process or a single work order. - 2.
+- 1. Direct expenses are useful for a specific production process or a single work order. - 2.
 Direct expenses are included under prime cost of a product or service. - 3.
 Allocation of direct expenses to cost centre is complete.
-There is direct charge and question of their apportionment does not arise.
+There is direct charge and there is no apportionment.

-Knowledge Assessment -IV
+Knowledge Assessment-VII (MCQ)